mpmumau/Peabot-Library/README.md

 it's an all-in-one solution.
 Simply install the application on any Raspberry Pi, and you'll have the ability to get your bot up and walking with minimal configuration.

+## Mechanical Considerations

+In a standard quadruped, each of the robot's four legs is moved by two separate micro 9G servos.
+That makes for a total of eight servos.
+Peabot's default animations presume that you will be using an eight-servo robot.

+Typical hobby servos are able to rotate about 165 degrees, although physical joints of a robot may rotate somewhat less so.
+As such, you should be aware that your robot may need to be configured such that servo motions can compensate for such an offset.

-## Components
+## Electronic Components

+The default target electronics for a Peabot robot are presumed to be as such:

 ![Pibot components](images/components.jpg)

-My recommended robot build (and what I'm testing this software on) is as follows:

 ### Raspberry Pi Zero
-The central component of the robot is the ever popular Raspberry Pi, which is a fully functioning computer, configured to run the Raspbian operating system.
+The central component of a Peabot robot is a Raspberry Pi, which is a fully functioning computer, configured to run the Raspbian operating system.

 ### Adafruit PCA9685 servo controller breakout